OptimAI-Lab/LLM_Alignment_Survey/README.md

 *Figure: Overview of the alignment framework and methodologies discussed in this survey.*

-## Overview

-This repository contains materials related to the survey paper on aligning large language models with human feedback.
-The paper covers:

-- **Mathematical Foundations**: Theoretical underpinnings of alignment techniques
-- **Standard Alignment Techniques**:
-  - Supervised Fine-Tuning (SFT)
-  - Reinforcement Learning with Human Feedback (RLHF)
-  - Direct Preference Optimization (DPO)
-- **Theoretical Connections**: Links to inverse reinforcement learning (IRL) and discrete choice models
-- **Practical Implementation**: State-of-the-art algorithms with tutorial-style explanations
-- **Framework Development**: Guidelines for developing robust and scalable alignment techniques

 ## Key Topics

-1. Learning from Human Preferences
+1. Learning from Human Preferences, Reinforcement Learning from Human Feedback
-2. Inverse Reinforcement Learning (IRL)
+2. Learning from Demonstrations, Inverse Reinforcement Learning
-3. Discrete Choice Models
-4. Alignment Methodologies
+3. Alignment Methodologies
-5. Algorithm Design and Implementation
+4. Algorithm Design and Implementation
-6. Practical Considerations and Limitations
+5. Practical Considerations and Limitations

 ---

-*This work represents a collaborative effort between researchers from leading institutions to provide a comprehensive resource for the LLM alignment community.*